Japanese language (Nihongo)

 When you blow the candles, you purse your lips and blow a puff.

-This is the sound of Japanese “FU”.
+This is the pronunciation of Japanese “FU”.

-In addition, strictly, “HI” is not real “HI”.
+In addition, strictly, “HI” is not also real “HI”.

 The consonant is equal to “ch” in the German word “ich”.

-Japanese sound based on vowel
+Japanese pronunciation based on vowel

-Single “N” appears sometimes, but over three consecutive consonants never appear in Japanese.
+But over three consecutive consonants never appear in Japanese.

 For example, an English word “strength”.